 Though experienced cannabis smokers become tolerant to the tickling sensation, cannabis can cause coughing, mucus, and inflammation in the short run.
 This irritation can cause bronchitis symptoms that continue for as long as you continue to smoke the herb.

 Low-temperature vaporization is still hot, though this method is far superior for health than smoking.
 Vaporization heats the cannabis to the boiling point of the active compounds in cannabis resin.
 When resin begins to melt, the fat transforms from a solid to a gas and can be inhaled as a vapor.
+The PAX 3 kit is a great package to start with if you want to give vaping a shot.

 This saves your throat and lungs from the constant irritation of cannabis.
 Though, large inhalations and quickly inhaled hot vapor can sometimes cause coughing and tickling.